oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 - `i<n>` replaces the `i8`, `i16`, `i32` format options to provide greater flexibility in specifying signed integer types; the permissable values are between -2^(n-1) and 2^(n-1)-1.
 - `d<n>` applies a decimal integer scale factor of 10^n: value has n digits after decimal point, n > 0.

-### C.2.6 -- General Changes

-The following general changes were made:

-- The "namespaces" prefix list was change from mappings to pairings to provide greater flexibility in managing namespaces and packages.
-- The package "Information" element was renamed to "Metadata" to avoid conflation with information modeling.
-- The package "exports" element was renamed to "roots" to better describe its purpose and effect.
-- Type Options have been revised and expanded to support defining both size and content (value) range limits for primitive types

 -------